 Summer is in full swing and the 4th of July will be here before we know it.
-Whether you celebrate with a BBQ, pool party or a fireworks show, it’s important to observe certain safety precautions.
+Whether you celebrate with a BBQ, pool party, or a fireworks show, it’s important to observe certain safety precautions.
 Fireworks are an Independence Day staple, but with their beauty comes some danger.
-Fireworks can cause serious injuries, danger to personal safety and property and they are a fire hazard.
+Fireworks can cause serious injuries, and danger to personal safety and property and they are a fire hazard.
 Each year, it’s estimated that thousands are injured, and tens of thousands of fires are started around this time.
 According to the NFPA, U.S. emergency rooms see over 12,000 patients for firework-related injuries in the days leading up to July 4th.
 Most of these cases are children and teens.
-While these statics may sound scary, they are easily preventable.
+While these statistics may sound scary, they are easily preventable.
 If you’re wondering how to use fireworks safely, the personal injury lawyers at Spector Injury & Accident Lawyers are sharing 12 firework safety tips to keep you and your loved ones safe this holiday.

 Most people do not know how to use fireworks safely, resulting in serious injuries and many hospital visits.
 Typical injuries can be caused by sparklers, firecrackers, rockets and so much more.
 Some of the most common injuries that can be sustained from fireworks include:

-- First, second- and third- degree burns
+- First, second and third-degree burns

 - Eye injuries

 - Loss of appendages

 TIPS TO AVOID FIREWORK INJURIES